-- (33) a.
-Molu nyá da-a mne Kofí_i ne e-dokoe_i. rice NyA cook-hab for Kofi for 3sg-self 'It is easy for Kofi to cook rice for himself.' - b.
-Molu nyá da-a né Kofí_i nɛ{i/j}. rice Nya cook-hab for Kofi for.3sG Intended: 'It is easy for Kofi to cook rice for him.'
+- (35) a.
+Molu nyá da-a mne Kofíi ne e-dokoei. rice NyA cook-hab for Kofi for 3sg-self 'It is easy for Kofi to cook rice for himself.' - b.
+Məlu nyá da-a né Kofii nɛ\i/j. rice NYA cook-HAB for Kofi for.3SG Intended: 'It is easy for Kofii to cook rice for himi.'

-Also, logophoric pronouns are morphosyntactically distinct, as shown in (34), and reflexives are strongly restricted by the simplest descriptive version of Principle A of the binding theory.
+Also, logophoric pronouns are morphosyntactically distinct, as shown in (36), and reflexives are strongly restricted by the simplest descriptive version of Principle A of the binding theory, as depicted in this section.
 Reflexives, therefore, cannot be logophors.